liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/01-modularizing-an-existing-portlet/02-converting-your-apps-service-builder-api-and-implementation.markdown

 7. Once you've copied all of your custom classes over, run `gradlew buildService` again to generate the remaining services.

-Now that your services are generated, you'll need to wire up your modules so they can reference each other when deployed to Liferay's OSGi container.
+Now that your services are generated, you must wire up your modules so they can reference each other when deployed to Liferay's OSGi container.
 Blade CLI has already partially completed this task.
 For example, it assumes that the service implementation module depends on the service API module.

 You still need to associate the client module with the `api` and `service` modules, since they were generated separately.
 To do this, follow the steps
 below:

-1. In your project's `settings.gradle` file, you must add the `web` module with the `api` and `service` modules so it's included in the Gradle build
+1. In your root project's `settings.gradle` file, add the `web` module with the `api` and `service` modules so it's included in the Gradle build
     lifecycle: